How BOSC supports diversity, inclusion and accessibility

 – Although there is not a formal rubric for choosing BOSC organizing committee members, diverse representation is a factor in choosing an array of people who will help BOSC appeal to and be accessible to the widest range of participants.
 The 9 people on the 2023 organizing committee include 4 women, 2 Black people, 2 South Asian people, and one Latin American.

-– Recent BOSCs have included DEI-focused sessions such as “Inclusion & Open Science” in 2022 (https://www.open-bio.org/events/bosc-2022/bosc-2022-schedule/); we plan to have a similar session in 2023.
+– Some recent BOSCs have included DEI-focused sessions such as “Inclusion & Open Science” in 2022.

-– The 2020 event (BCC2020, which paired BOSC with the Galaxy Community Conference) was groundbreaking for DEI due to being online and presented twice a day for accessibility around the globe, and all videos professionally captioned.
+– Our 2020 event (BCC2020, which paired BOSC with the Galaxy Community Conference) was groundbreaking for DEI due to being online and presented twice a day for accessibility around the globe, and all videos professionally captioned.
 Participants at this event hailed from 61 countries, many of which had never been represented before at BOSC.

 – As far as we are aware, BOSC 2022 was the first BOSC, possibly even the first ISMB, to include a service dog, demonstrating tangible progress in our efforts to make BOSC more inclusive and accessible.

-Our annual BOSC reports, published in the open access journal F1000Research, include sections on DEI (see e.g. https://f1000research.com/articles/11-1034/v1 for 2022, or https://f1000research.com/articles/9-1160/v1 for 2021).
+Further reading: Our annual BOSC reports, published in the open access journal F1000Research, include sections on DEI (see e.g. https://f1000research.com/articles/11-1034/v1 for 2022, or https://f1000research.com/articles/9-1160/v1 for 2021).